How to Write a Resume for OpenAI

 How important are publications for OpenAI engineering roles?

 For research roles, publications are essential.
-For engineering roles, they are a strong differentiator but not strictly required.
-What matters most is evidence that you can build and scale ML systems in production.
-If you have publications, highlight them prominently.
-If you don't, focus on the production systems you've built, the models you've trained, and open-source contributions to AI projects.
+For engineering roles they are a strong differentiator but not required.
+What matters most is evidence you can build and scale ML systems in production.
+If you have publications, highlight them - but pair each with the systems that implemented the idea at scale, because OpenAI's founding principle weighs research and engineering equally.

-Should I mention AI safety or alignment interest on my resume?
+Should I mention AI safety or alignment on my resume?

 What's the best resume format for OpenAI?